na-na-hi/renget/archive/bgkoh.md

 *Equipped Item: N/A* | Vacant hand slot.
 1. Blast Seed | Explodes on contact for 10 true damage.
 2. Tiny Reviver Seed | Revives fainted Pokémon to half HP
-3. Eᴍᴘᴛʏ | Vacant inventory slot.
+3. Red Gummi | Gives +10 IQ points to Fire-Types.
+Gives +5 to other types.
+This is spicy.
 4. Oran Berry | Heals the user for 10HP.
 **STORAGE (2 slots)**
 !!! note Extra slots separate from your normal inventory.